Hijikata Toshizō

-Hijikata Toshizō (土方 歳三) was a Japanese swordsman of the Bakumatsu period and Vice-Commander (副長, Fukucho) of the Shinsengumi.
+Hijikata Toshizō (土方 歳三) was a Japanese swordsman of the Bakumatsu period and Vice-Commander (副長, Fukuchō) of the Shinsengumi.
 As Vice-Commander, he served the Tokugawa Shogunate and co-led his group in its resistance against the imperial rule brought about by the Meiji Restoration.
 He fought against the Imperial Army during the Boshin War until his death at the Battle of Hakodate, which ended the war.

 Background

 Hijikata Toshizō Yoshitoyo (土方 歳三 義豊) was born on May 31, 1835, in the Ishida village, Tama region of Musashi Province (present day Ishida, Hino, Tokyo), Japan.
 He was the youngest of ten children and his father Hijikata Yoshiatsu (Hayato), a well-to-do farmer, died a few months before his birth.
 His eldest brother Tamejiro, was born blind and as a result, could not inherit the family property.
 His third older brother Daisaku (later Kasuya Ryojin), was adopted to another family and would later become a physician.
 His eldest sister Shuu died when he was about three years old and his mother Etsu also died when he was six years old, and he was therefore raised by his second older brother Kiroku and sister-in-law.

 He was apparently tall compared to the average Japanese men of the period, and it is said that he was very handsome.
 He was said to be spoiled at an early age and was alleged to be mean to all but his friends and family.
 This changed when a 21-year-old swordsman from the Aizu clan known for opposing the Reformists was forced to commit seppuku.
 When Hijikata attended the man's funeral, he apparently cried in public.

 Hijikata spent his youth selling his family's Ishida san'yaku (medicine for treating injuries such as bruises and broken bones) while practicing his self-taught kenjutsu.
 His brother-in-law, Satō Hikogorō, who was married to his older sister Nobu, managed a Tennen Rishin-ryū dojo in Hino; through Satō, Hijikata later met Kondō Isami and was formally enrolled at the Tennen Rishin-ryū's Shieikan in 1859.
 Although Hijikata himself never fully mastered the Tennen Rishin-ryū, it is said that he managed to develop the "Shinsengumi-Kenjutsu" fighting style from the Tennen Rishin-ryū.

 An arrangement was made by his eldest brother Tamejiro for him to marry Okoto, the daughter of the shamisen shop owners.
 Since he had already planned to join the Rōshigumi with Kondō Isami, Hijikata told them that after he got a promotion, he would carry out his marriage.